iambmelt/Traffic-Policy-Git-Demo/README.md

 # Traffic Policy via GitHub Actions (ngrok)

-This repo demonstrates a GitHub Action that reads config from versioned files and creates an **ngrok Endpoint with a Traffic Policy** via the ngrok API—automatically on pushes to the `deployment` branch.
+This repo demonstrates a GitHub Action that reads an Endpoint configuration from a versioned file and creates an **ngrok Endpoint with a Traffic Policy** via the ngrok API—automatically on pushes to the `deployment` branch.

 ## What it does